 Fences and walls play major roles in determining the appearance of developments and their contribution towards the streetscape.
-Carefully designed fences and walls help to integrate developments into the existing streetscape.
-However, when poorly designed they can unduly dominate the streetscape and reduce opportunities for neighbourhood surveillance and social interaction.

-This DCP seeks to recognise both the importance of fences and walls to the privacy and security enjoyed by individual properties and the potential of fences and walls to contribute to creating or enhancing attractive streetscapes.
+Carefully designed fences and walls help to integrate Inis DCP seeks to recognise both the importance of fences and walls to the privacy and security enjoyed by individual properties and the potential of fences and walls to contribute to creating enhancing attractive streetscapes.